 Oral History Interviews

-THC historians have conducted a number of oral history interviews with former Japanese, German, and Italian (U.S. citizen and Enemy Aliens) interned at the Crystal City confinement site, as well as a number of U.S. citizens that worked at the camp or lived in Crystal City during World War II.
+THC historians have conducted oral history interviews with former Japanese, German, and Italian (U.S. citizen and Enemy Aliens) interned at the Crystal City confinement site, as well as a number of U.S. citizens who worked at the camp or lived in Crystal City during World War II.
 Interview subjects and transcripts for these interviews are available below.
-Additional inquiries about this collection should be directed to Lila Rakoczy, the Military Sites Program Coordinator (email@example.com with any inquiries related to THC's collection of oral history interview recordings and transcripts.
+Additional inquiries about this collection should be directed to Lila Rakoczy, the Military Sites Program Coordinator (email@example.com).

 U.S. citizen and former War Relocation Authority internee who visited his family while they were held at Crystal City (Family) Internment Camp during the war.
 Aizawa Transcript